We are Here to Help

-We recognize caregivers and innovators, and raise HOPE by supporting relevant research to discover cures, causes, and meaningful interventions.
+We recognize Dementia caregivers and innovators and raise HOPE by spotlighting relevant research to discover cures and causes and encourage early detection and meaningful interventions.

-By sharing these resources, we bring HOPE through education about what Dementia is, what it isn't, and to help people who live with Dementia continue to lead meaningful lives, as well as supporting their care partners.
+By sharing these resources, we bring HOPE through education about what Dementia is and what it isn't and help people who live with Dementia continue to lead meaningful lives and support their care partners.

-This may surprise you, but it summarizes the impact Dementia may have on our families: we believe that more than 9 million Americans live with some form of Dementia today.
-Moreover, although the scientific community is attempting to shed additional light on the numbers, Alzheimer's-type Dementia alone is currently considered to represent more than half of the cases.* Even more shocking, when all forms of Dementia are combined, they are globally thought to be the 3rd leading cause of death, behind heart disease and stroke in high-income countries.**
+This may surprise you, but it summarizes the impact Dementia may have on our families: We believe that more than 9 million Americans live with some form of Dementia today.
+Moreover, although the scientific community is attempting to shed additional light on the numbers, Alzheimer's-type Dementia alone is currently considered to represent more than half of the cases.* Even more shocking, when all forms of Dementia are combined, they are globally estimated to be the 2nd leading cause of death, behind heart disease in high-income countries.**

-Some would say that the number of deaths attributable to Dementia may be significantly underreported due to the stigma associated with the various diseases, lack of education, or other coexisting health issues that can often occur at the end of your life.
+Some would say that the number of deaths attributable to Dementia may be significantly under-reported: Due to the stigma associated with various diseases, lack of education, or other coexisting health issues that can often occur at the end of your life.
 No matter what the numbers are, Dementia is costly in every way possible, both financially and emotionally.
-Our goal is to provide HOPE and help to individuals, caregivers, corporations and communities that wish to learn more about Dementia via our resources and programs, which target ones’ quality of life.
+Our goal is to provide HOPE and help individuals, caregivers, corporations, and communities wishing to learn more about Dementia via our resources and programs, targeting one's quality of life.

-However, you can get great satisfaction, and increased inner strength and sense of well-being in caring for someone living with Dementia, but it is still not easy.
-Even professional caregivers who are paid to give a helping hand, and assist those living with Dementia, experience occasional burnout.
+While you can get great satisfaction, increased inner strength, and a sense of well-being in caring for someone living with Dementia, it is still not easy.
+Even professional caregivers paid to give a helping hand and assist those living with Dementia experience occasional burnout.

-Person-centered care, and going further if possible to person-directed care, requires that we always treat individuals uniquely, with respect, and with dignity to the end of their lives.
-These are the keys to an optimal quality of life and the best of possible tomorrows.
+Person-centered care, and going further, if possible to person-directed care, requires: That we always treat individuals uniquely, with respect, and with dignity to the end of their lives.
+These are the keys to an optimal quality of life and the best possible tomorrows.

 Yes, you can help enhance the lives of those living with Dementia and their caregivers!